egladman/minutemen/README.md

 ### Features

-- Written 100% in Bash :muscle:.
-Depends only on common readily available Linux utilities and no additional languages
+- Written 100% in Bash :muscle: Depends only on common readily available Linux utilities and no additional languages
+- Designed to be rerunnable with no repercussions
 - Supports `Fedora` and `Ubuntu`
 - Support Systemd
 - Does **NOT** not depend on `screen`; instead [named pipes](https://en.wikipedia.org/wiki/Named_pipe) are used